togiyako/grafana/README.md

 Connect the board to the computer via USB.

-In the Arduino IDE, open the main.ino file.
+In the Arduino IDE, open the grafana_test.ino file.

 Replace the following lines with your data:
     #define WIFI_SSID "Your_SSID"